The Casimir elements of the Racah algebra: Introduction

 Physicists have long been interested in the $6j$-symbols, also known as the Racah symbols, because of the important role they play in theoretical physics.
 Within the physics community, it is well known that any exactly solvable problem in quantum mechanics can be studied using Lie algebras or groups.

 While this approach has been generally fruitful, in some sense, it is too restrictive.
 One issue with this approach is that some of the symmetry of the problem is lost.
 As a result, in the 1980s, physicists began considering the question, ``Could all the exactly solvable problems be stated in the framework of an algebra so as to preserve the idea of the dynamical symmetry method?"\cite{quadratic1991}.
 It was in response to this question that Sklyanin introduced the notion of quadratic algebras in his 1982 paper on the lattice model in the theory of magnetism \cite{sklyanin}.
 Recall that quadratic algebras -- algebras with quadratic commutators -- are the simplest generalization of Lie algebras which require linear commutators.
-A few years later, Granovski{\u\i}, Zhedanov, and Lutsenko began working with quadratic algebras with a less complicated structure \cite{quadratic1991, zhedanov1988}.
-These quadratic algebras allowed for a new simple algebraic treatment of the Racah symbols.